juju/docs/src/en/juju-concepts.md

 ```

 Here, there are three 'requires' endpoints ('db', 'nfs', and 'cache'), one
 'provides' endpoint ('website'), and one 'peers' endpoint ('loadbalancer').
+For
+instance, we can say that "the 'db' endpoint can make use of services offered
+by another charm over the 'mysql' interface".

+Despite the term 'requires', the three cited endpoints are not hard
+requirements for the 'wordpress' charm.
+You will need to read the charm's entry
+in the Charm Store (e.g. [wordpress][charm-store-wordpress]) to discover
+actual requirements as well as how the charm works.
+For instance, it is not
+obvious that the 'wordpress' charm comes bundled with an HTTP server (`nginx`),
+making a separate HTTP-based charm not strictly necessary.

 ## Interface